Best Shopify Themes for Makers and Modern Manufacturers 2019

 Katana integrates with your Shopify store to make sure your stockroom can keep up.

-It is a Smart Workshop Software which gives you a constantly updated inventory which manages your raw materials as well as your final products.
+It is a Smart Workshop Software which gives you a constantly updated inventory and manages your raw materials as well as your final products.

 That means from inventory to production to sales, you can take control of your e-commerce from a single dashboard.